josephmidura/JosephMidura/README.md

 ### Hi, I'm Joe 👋

 I'm Joseph Midura.
 My background is in engineering.
-I'm interested in open source and data analytics.
+I'm interested in unix, open source and data analytics.

 <!--
 **josephmidura/JosephMidura** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.